 Toby Marriage

-Marriage is an experimental cosmologist who before arriving at Johns Hopkins played a central role in the development, fielding, analysis pipeline, and science results from the Atacama Cosmology Telescope.
-Chief among the results that he contributed to are measurements of cosmological parameters and studies of galaxy clusters.
-He is currently co-leading (with Chuck Bennett) the CLASS (Cosmology Large-Angular-Scale Surveyor) experiment which provides a unique avenue toward extracting information about inflation from the polarization of the cosmic microwave background.
+Tobias (Toby) Marriage is an experimental cosmologist who before arriving and during his initial years at Johns Hopkins played a central role in the Atacama Cosmology Telescope.
+Chief among the results that he contributed to were studies of galaxies and galaxy clusters.
+Toby is currently co-leading (with Chuck Bennett) the Cosmology Large Angular Scale Surveyor (CLASS) experiment, which has built cosmic microwave background (CMB) telescopes that operate in the Andes of Northern Chile.
+CLASS employs innovative instrumentation and analyses to extract information about reionization from CMB polarization data despite terrestrial contamination.

 Brice Ménard